chiptumor/socials/discord/ReadMe.md

 # Haio!
-I'm Jennie Bell, or 'chiptumor.'
+I'm Melanie Bell, or 'chiptumor.'
-Pings are highly preferred, and DM's are open!
-###### Be substancial and tell me what you need.
+Pings are highly preferred, and DM's are open, but please be substancial and tell me what you need.
 I hardly respond to 'Hey' or 'Hello.'

 ## You can also find me in other places!: